 Student Chapter Project Ideas

-The Animal Legal Defense Fund relies on its student chapters to help promote its mission and current cases through projects and events on and off campus.
-Your chapter has the power to educate students and others who aren’t familiar with animal law about how to help better protect animals.
-You can inspire other soon-to-be lawyers to dedicate their pro bono hours to helping animals, adopt a cruelty-free lifestyle, or even become an animal law attorney.
+The Animal Legal Defense Fund relies on its student chapters and the work of students dedicated to the protection of animals to help promote its mission and current cases through projects on and off campus.
+Your student chapter has the power to educate other students and people who aren’t familiar with animal law about how to help animals in their own communities.
+You can inspire other soon to be lawyers to dedicate their pro bono hours to helping animals, adopt a cruelty-free lifestyle or even become an animal law attorney.

-Planning events and projects for your student chapter also adds to your skill set as an organizer, leader, and active voice for animals, allowing you to build relationships with other groups on campus, connect with other students and faculty, and possibly even get published!
+Planning student chapter events and projects also adds to your skill set as an organizer, leader and active voice for animals, allowing you to build relationships with other groups on campus, connect with other animal law students and faculty and possibly even get published!

 Some of the suggested projects don’t require much planning or expenses while others are more demanding.
-For the latter, the Animal Legal Defense Fund offers student chapter grants.
+For the latter, the Animal Legal Defense Fund offers grants.

 Student Chapter Program Guide